billsix/programmingFromTheGroundUp/docs/source/linking.rst

    each.

--  What kinds of programming are you interested in (graphics, databbases, science, etc.)?
+-  What kinds of programming are you interested in (graphics, databases, science, etc.)?
 Find a library for working in that area, and write a program that makes some basic use of that library.

 -  Research the use of ``LD_PRELOAD``.
 What is it used for?
 Try building